Unleash/unleash/website/docs/contributing/general/ADR/domain-language.md

 ## Change requests domain language

-* *Change request*

-An entity referring to the overarching data structure of a change request.
+* *Change request*: An entity referring to the overarching data structure of a change request.
 A change request contains changes, and can be approved or rejected.

 * *Changes*